 While success as a recording artist and comedic actor seemingly came easily to Sinatra, he continued to push himself as an artist in the 1950s and '60s, starring in the dramas The Manchurian Candidate and From Here to Eternity, winning the best supporting actor Oscar for the latter.

 His personal life was as colorful as his life onscreen, with stories circulating for decades of his involvement with organized crime.
 While those ties were never confirmed, despite decades of FBI surveillance compiled into a file over 2,400 pages long, the relationships we do know about were no less interesting.
 He was married to four different women, including Ava Gardner and Mia Farrow, and romantically linked to Judy Garland, Lauren Bacall, Marilyn Monroe and others.
 He worked on behalf of the Roosevelt administration early in his career, and he campaigned for both John F. Kennedy and Ronald Reagan in their successful bids for the White House.

 Sinatra remained a vital, fascinating part of American culture through his later years, performing into the 1990s and inspiring two different parodies on Saturday Night Live.
-Sinatra died of a heart attack in 1998.
-He is buried beneath the epitaph, borrowed from one of his most famous songs: "The Best Is Yet to Come."
+After Sinatra died of a heart attack in 1998, he was buried beneath the epitaph, borrowed from one of his most famous songs, "The Best Is Yet to Come."

 Written by Seth Joseph.
 Find him on Google+.